 - Please pray for our daughter(s).
 We do not know her/their name, but we know that God does.
 Pray that she/they be protected spiritually, mentally, and emotionally and that we be brought together soon.

 We will not make ANY promises on when we will post another update.
-Just stayed for more information!
+Just stay tuned for more information!

 P.S.
 We’d thought it would be fun to give you a glimpse into our life over the summer.
 We learned some creative ways to have fun without having to spend a ton of money.
 Here are a few pictures of our adventures!